cbandy/real-database/guide/realdb/building.md

         $db->update('things')->value('name', 'effect')->where('id', '=', 20)
     );

-[Database_Insert] adds one or more rows to a table.
+[Database_DML_Insert] adds one or more rows to a table.
 In addition to returning the number of rows added, it can also return the primary key, or identity, of one of the rows.

     $rows = $db->execute(
         $db->insert('things')